 – Constantly appreciate the life you do have

-So, in answer to the question which was posed to me at the beginning, the two criteria can’t be simultaneously applied to the aspiring professional’s career choices.
+So, in answer to the question which was posed to me about choosing one sports science job over another, the two criteria can’t be simultaneously applied to the aspiring professional’s career choices.
 However, when considering those at the beginning of their career, being a maximiser might be a recipe for being stuck in the waiting game.

 “Have no fear of perfection – you’ll never reach it.”